-- b.
-Standards - i.
-Blade signs are prohibited for upper story businesses. - ii.
-A blade sign must be located within ten (10) feet of the principal entrance for the business it identifies. - A blade sign, including any support hardware, must be mounted below the sills of the second story windows of multi-story buildings or below the roof line, parapet wall, or cornice of a single-story building. - iv.
-Any supports, braces, anchors, and other supporting hardware must be integral to the design of the sign. - v.
+- Blade signs are prohibited for upper story businesses. - ii.
+A blade sign must be located within ten (10) feet of the PRINCIPAL ENTRANCE for the business it identifies. - iii.
+A blade sign, including any support hardware, must be mounted below the sills of the second story windows of multi-story buildings or below the ROOF LINE, parapet wall, or CORNICE of a single-story building. - iv.
+Any supports, braces, anchors, and other supporting hardware must be integral to the design of the SIGN. - v.
 Information type is limited to business name and logo.
 Additional information is prohibited.